KartikeSingh/discord-bot-js/README.md

 - Read the code for understanding ( you can skip if you just copy paste but i do <b>not</b> recommend skipping this).
 - Add commands in `/commands` folder.
 - do `npm i ` than `node .`, GG bot is ready.
-- You can add more commands by adding files in `/commands` and events in `/events`.
+- You can add more commands by adding files in `/commands`'s folders and events in `/events`.

 # Support Me
 You can support me via :